How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 That’s why it’s always a good idea to keep any paint can leftovers!
 Paint the cover in the same shade, and you’ll barely notice it’s there.

-You’ll need someone with experience in proper cable management
+You’ll need someone with experience in proper cable management to do this though.

 Can LED Strip Lights Be Installed Without The Coving?